Saturday, March 25, 2017

 I never attached great importance to my fame as a poet and

-I did not care less whether the people praised or criticized my lieder,
+I could not care less whether the people praised or criticized my lieder,

 but you shall place a sword on my coffin,

-for I was a brave soldier in the liberation war of mankind.
+for I was a brave soldier in mankind's liberation war.

 When entering the lobby of the Rathaus, I noticed for the first time that the columns were decorated with portraits of famous persons born in Hamburg.
 One example is Bertold Hinrich Brockes, a poet of Enlightenment.

-Another example is Heinrich Hertz, the physicist, commemorated by the SI-unit for frequencies, i.e., kilohertz.
-In the Nazi era, the Jew Hertz was persona non grata.
-So in Germany, they were using kilohelmholtz in honor of Herman von Helmholtz, another famous German but Arian physicist.
+Another example is Heinrich Hertz, the physicist commemorated by the SI unit for frequencies, e.g., kilohertz.
+In Germany, they used kilohelmholtz instead in honor of Hermann von Helmholtz, another famous German but Arian physicist.
 They even went so far as to destroy Hertz's relief in Hamburg's town hall.
 It was replaced in a different style after the war.

-Passing the outflow of the Alster lake into the Alsterfleet, I noticed that the high waters of the Alster were evacuated.
+As I passed the outflow of the Alster Lake into the Alsterfleet, I noticed that the high waters of the Alster were evacuated.

-Before our group went for dinner, we visited Michaeliskirche (Saint Michel) with Martin Luther guarding the entrance.
+Before our group went for dinner, we visited Michaeliskirche (Saint Michel), where Martin Luther's statue guarded the entrance.

 *